Kaastor/road-to-research-engineer/PROJECTS.md

 - Document baselines in a report.
 **Dependencies:** lm-eval-harness, polars, Matplotlib, sklearn.metrics, wordfreq/textstat, StatsModels, NumPy/SciPy, torchmetrics.
 ### Project 3: Train a Tiny SLM from Scratch
 **Description:** Pretrain a ≤100M parameter SLM on your curated dataset from Project 1, using a simple architecture like downscaled Transformer with RMSNorm.
+Base the architecture on the GPT-2 paper ("Language Models are Unsupervised Multitask Learners") but downscaled with RMSNorm from "Root Mean Square Layer Normalization" and RoPE from "RoFormer: Enhanced Transformer with Rotary Position Embedding".
 **Skills Learned:**
 - Foundations (LA/Stats/Opt) (matrix calculus; distributions; estimation; optimization; small-compute scaling; RMSNorm; RoPE θ-scaling; μP/μTransfer awareness; regularization like label smoothing/dropout).
 - **Deep learning stacks (be fluent in PyTorch; working familiarity with JAX/Flax for reading/porting code; target single-GPU/CPU and edge runtimes).**